 Most recently the Demographic Report (2021), commissioned by the Prime Minister’s Office, outlined policy advice for sustainable demographic development.
 Experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
 These recommendations are largely in line with reforms that are already underway in Finland.

-Recent reforms carried out by the Finnish government:
+Recent reforms carried out by the previous government:

-- Family leave reform that extends flexibility and choice for families.
-Reform came into force in 2022.
+- Family leave reform that extended flexibility and choice for families came into force in 2022.
 Read more: Family Leave Reform (Ministry for Social Affairs and Health)

 - Raising the minimum school leaving age from 16 to 18, aiming at all students to finish an upper secondary qualification.
 Read more: Extension of compulsory education (Ministry of Education and Culture)